Far Eastern Fells: Topography

 The higher section of the Far Eastern Fells can best be thought of as a part of the great horseshoe of fells surrounding the Ullswater catchment, continuing on from the main spine of the Eastern Fells on the other side of Kirkstone.
 First, directly above the Inn at the summit of the pass, is Stony Cove Pike, known to devotees of Wainwright by its alternative name of Caudale Moor.
 Swinging gradually northward the ridge continues over Thornthwaite Crag, High Street, Rampsgill Head and High Raise.
 The western, Ullswater, side of the ridge is characterised by the steep U-shaped valleys of Martindale running north to the lake, rough grass, heather and bracken being the principal terrain.
 On the eastern flanks are deep corries, sharp ridges and a great deal of exposed rock, looking down on the Haweswater Reservoir.
 North of High Raise the ridge descends gradually northward, gradually assuming a moorland character as it passes over Wether Hill and Loadpot Hill before petering out altogether near Pooley Bridge.
 Only above the shore of Ullswater does a trace of Lakeland remain, with the steep faces of Arthur's Pike and Bonscale Pike looming over the lake.

 The complex valley system of Martindale lies on the western side of the main ridge, the dales divided by ridges that fan out from Rampsgill Head.
 Here the walker will find The Knott and Rest Dodd falling from the higher ground, beyond which are The Nab, Brock Crags and Beda Fell.
 Completing the group above Patterdale are Angletarn Pikes with its indented tarn and Place Fell.
 Steel Knotts and Hallin Fell also rise to the west of the main range, satellites of Wether Hill.

 To the south of High Street is the valley of Kentmere, with ridges on either flank that make a horseshoe walk.
 On the western side are: Ill Bell, Froswick and Yoke.
 To the east are Mardale Ill Bell, Harter Fell, Kentmere Pike and Shipman Knotts.
 Eastward again are the parallel valley of Longsleddale and the further ridge running from Branstree to Grey Crag.

 From Kentmere, Harter Fell is mostly a grassy and rounded fell, its steeper side facing the head of Mardale, the valley holding Haweswater.
-Before the lake was raised by a dam in the 1930s the small village of Mardale Green stood at the head of the valley, now only revealed dring extended droughts.
+Before the lake was raised by a dam in the 1930s the small village of Mardale Green stood at the head of the valley, now only revealed during extended droughts.
 Feeding the lake from either side of Mardale Ill Bell are the corrie tarns of Small Water and Blea Water, the latter being the deepest tarn in Lakeland.